Global well-posedness of an initial-boundary value problem for viscous non-resistive MHD systems: Main results

 If $\se{N+2}$ decays at a sufficiently fast rate, then the estimates close.
 This can be achieved by using the second inequality in \eqref{conclu}; although we do not have that $ \se{N+2}\ls \sd{N+2}$, which rules out the exponential decay, we can use an interpolation argument as \cite{RG,GT_per} to bound $\se{N+2} \ls (\se{2N})^{1-\theta} (\sd{N+2})^{\theta}$ for $\theta=(2N-4)/(2N-3)$.
 Plugging this in leads to an algebraic decay estimate for $\se{N+2}$ with the rate $(1+t)^{-2N+4}$.
 Consequently, this scheme of the a priori estimates of Theorem \ref{Apc} closes by setting $N\ge 4$.
+Full details of the proof will be carried out in Section \ref{sec com}.

 We now explain the strategy of the proof of Theorem \ref{Ap} for \eqref{reformulationic}.
 As already noticed from the definition of the energy functionals, the situation is a bit more complicated than the compressible case.
 Again, the first step is to use the basic energy-dissipation structure of the system to get the estimates of $(\eta,u)$ as well its temporal and horizontal spatial derivatives.
 Note that it is essential to employ the structure of the nonlinear terms of $\diverge u$ and $\diverge \eta$ since we can not get any estimates of the pressure $p$ without spatial derivatives.
 The next step is to use the structure of the equations to improve the estimates.
-Note that now the pressure $p$ is a new unknown, and so we do not have the ODE structure as the compressible case.
+Note that now the pressure $p$ is a new unknown and unlike the Cauchy problem it is not a quadratic term, and so we do not have the ODE structure as the compressible case.
 Hence, the only way to improve the estimates is to use the elliptic regularity theory of the Stokes system.
 However, we can not use the Stokes system for $(u,p)$ since we have not controlled $\pa_3^2\eta$ yet.
 The crucial observation is that we have certain control of the horizontal derivatives of $\eta$; if we write $\pa_3^2\eta=\Delta\eta-\Delta_\ast\eta$ and consider the Stokes system for $(w,p)$ with the quantity $w= u+ \kappa\bar b^2/\mu \eta$, then we can deduce the desired dissipation estimates of $(\eta,u,p)$ without time derivatives and the energy estimates of $\eta$.
 Then we will employ the Stokes system for $(u,p)$ to improve the energy and dissipations estimates of $(u,p)$.
 The conclusion is

 and again the difficulty is that $\mathcal{N}_n\ls \sqrt{\se{n}}\sd{n}$ does not hold.
 We again implement the two-tier energy method to conclude that

 The second inequality yields the decay estimate for $\se{N+2}$ with the rate $(1+t)^{-2N+4}$.
 The control of $\f $ and $\mathcal{J}_{2N} $ is through the following: